Reviews You Can Rely On

 Our Verdict

-The Apple AirPods 4th Gen with active noise cancellation (ANC) are a big step up in sound quality from previous generations, especially in the bass range.
-The ANC feature also improves the audio experience, creating a fuller, richer sound.
-They're also more comfortable than previous models, though they lack the secure fit and passive noise cancellation of earbuds that offer customizable ear tips.
+The Apple AirPods 4 with active noise cancellation (ANC) are a big step up in sound quality from previous generations, especially in the bass range.
+The ANC feature improves the audio experience, creating a fuller, richer sound.
+They're also more comfortable than previous models, though they lack the secure fit and passive noise cancellation of earbuds with customizable ear tips.
 While Adaptive EQ and spatial audio are nice additions, they don't dramatically enhance the experience.
-These AirPods are an option for Apple users who want an airy design that lets in some background noise, but Android users will face compatibility issues, and more discerning listeners should look elsewhere.
-Though these are much improved, there are better options available among the top-ranked earbuds we've tested.
+These AirPods are good for Apple users who want an airy design that lets in some background noise, but Android users will face compatibility issues, and more discerning listeners should look elsewhere.
+Though these are much improved, there are better options in the top-rated earbuds we've tested.

 REASONS TO BUY